alphasquared/qSim/README.md

-# qSim
+# feynman
-Package to develop density matrix models of quantum circuits.
+feynman, a GPU-accellerated density matrix simulator of quantum circuits